SundbergBelen/MAGPIE-docs/docs/source/GoogleColab_instructions.rst

 Tutorial Introduction
 ======================

-Note: The PDB files in the pre-loaded dataset (used below in this tutorial) and the example user-uploaded dataset (in the "Preparing your own dataset for use in MAGPIE" section of this documentaiton) are the same.
+Note: The PDB files in the pre-loaded dataset (used below in this tutorial) and the example user-uploaded dataset (in the `Preparing your own dataset for use in MAGPIE <https://magpie-docs.readthedocs.io/en/latest/Preparing_samples.html>`_ section of this documentaiton) are the same.
 However, in the pre-loaded dataset tutorial here, the PDBs have already been pre-processed by the MAGPIE helper scripts, whereas in the user-uploaded dataset tutorial, you will learn how to pre-process the PDBs using the MAGPIE helper scripts.

 The coenzyme A (COA) dataset from case study #2 of `Rodriguez et al. 2023 <https://www.biorxiv.org/content/10.1101/2023.09.04.556273v2>`_ will be used in these tutorials.
 We used 199 structurally diverse bacterial enzymes that bind COA.
 We searched the PDB for structural models with refinement resolutions between 1.5 and 3 Å using its PubChem identifier code 87642.
 From this set of >600 structures, to reduce redundancy and noise in the dataset, we chose 199 models randomly.
 Using MAGPIE_input_prep.py with the small molecule target ligand name and mesh area search selection options, we removed all other chains that were not COA or the protein(s) bound/nearby to COA, including redundant protein and COA chains.